How to give a TEDx talk

-While prepping my talk, I found myself randomly blanking on what line came next during rehearsal.
+While prepping and rehearsing my talk, I found myself randomly blanking on what line came next.
 Seeing a lot of black text on a white page can be overwhelming.
-Memorizing the lines one by one felt impossible.
+For me, memorizing the lines one by one felt impossible.

 My 5-year-old son heard me practicing and gave me a piece of valuable advice: “What if each section was a color of the rainbow?” he asked.
-So I segmented my talk into seven pieces and colored the font according to the rainbow.
+So I segmented my talk into seven pieces and colored the font in each section accordingly.
 Whenever I drew a blank, my mind triggered the next color and the associated text.
 Once I applied this trick, the flow drastically improved.

-My team gave me honest feedback, but they also reminded me of why I wanted to do this in the first place.
-Practicing in front of an audience you feel comfortable with will provide both support and, because you’re in front of people who know you so well, they’ll be able to highlight what you don’t see.
+My team gave me honest feedback, but they also reminded me why I wanted to do this in the first place.
+Practicing in front of an audience you feel comfortable with will provide both support and, because you’re in front of people who know you so well, a highlight of what you’re too close to see.

 “I can’t say everything I have to say in 18 minutes.”
 “I can’t memorize this entire speech.”
 Up until the point of the talk, “can’t” is a mindset that can be designed around.
 You just have to get out of your own way.